Parahyangan Batik - Batik Parahyangan Indonesia & Malaysia

 Sultan Agung of Mataram conducted a military assault throughout Java in 1617, vassalizing the Sultanate of Cirebon.
-Mataram forces seized Ciamis and Sumedang in 1618, gaining control of the majority of the Parahyangan area.
-The Mataram Sultanate was at odds with the Dutch East India Company, which was based in Batavia.
-Mataram was increasingly weakened later on as a result of a conflict between Javanese royal successions and Dutch meddling in internal Mataram court problems.
-Later Mataram rulers made considerable concessions to the VOC in order to secure their positions, including giving up many of the domains initially obtained by Sultan Agung, including the Parahyangan.
-The Parahyangan has been ruled by the Dutch since the early 18th century.
+Mataram forces seized Ciamis and Sumedang in 1618, gaining control of most Parahyangan areas.
+The Mataram Sultanate was at odds with the Dutch East India Company based in Batavia.
+Mataram was increasingly weakened later on due to a conflict between Javanese royal successions and the Dutch meddling in internal Mataram court problems.
+Later Mataram rulers made considerable concessions to the VOC to secure their positions, including giving up many of the domains initially obtained by Sultan Agung, including the Parahyangan.
+The Dutch have ruled the Parahyangan since the early 18th century.

 Colonial Parahyangan History

 During the Dutch colonial period, the region was known as De Preanger.
-Its capital was first located in Tjiandjoer, but was eventually relocated to Bandung, which grew to become a significant settlement.
-By the nineteenth century, the Dutch had taken control of the majority of Java.
+Its capital was first located in Tjiandjoer, but it was eventually relocated to Bandung, which became a significant settlement.
+By the nineteenth century, the Dutch had taken control of most of Java.
 Furthermore, with the completion of Daendels' Java Great Post Road, which connected the Preanger plantation region with the port of Batavia and many other sections of Java, the Preanger became available for investment, exploitation, and enterprise.

-The Preanger Regencies Residency, established in 1818, became an important and lucrative plantation area during the Dutch East Indies era, producing coffee, tea, quinine, and a variety of cash crops that benefited many wealthy Dutch plantation owners.
-The Dutch advertised Java coffee all over the world, although it was actually coffee cultivated in Preanger.
-Bandung developed into an important community and planned city in the early twentieth century.
-Pre-war Bandung was intended to be the new capital of the Dutch East Indies, but World War II put a stop to that ambition.
+The Preanger Regencies Residency, established in 1818, became an essential and lucrative plantation area during the Dutch East Indies era, producing coffee, tea, quinine, and various cash crops that benefited many wealthy Dutch plantation owners.
+The Dutch advertised Java coffee worldwide, although it was cultivated in Preanger.
+Bandung became an important community and planned city in the early twentieth century.
+Pre-war Bandung was intended to be the new capital of the Dutch East Indies, but World War II stopped that ambition.
 After Indonesian independence, the romantic historical term for the hilly area of West Java around Bandung became the Parahyangan.

 The Sundanese People Who Make Parahyangan Batik